opengeogroep/safetymaps-onboard/README.md

 Configure filesetsync on the server as follows:
 _TODO_

-To install on a Windows embedded client, copy the contents of the bin directory to `c:\ogg\safetymaps-onboard\bin` system and create a shortcut to `safetymaps-onboard.cmd` in the Startup Start Menu folder, and set it to start minimized.
-Start the application and allow network access before deploying to fire engines.
+To install on a Windows embedded client, copy the contents of the `bin` directory to `c:\ogg\safetymaps-onboard\bin` and create a shortcut to `safetymaps-onboard.cmd` in the Startup Start Menu folder, and set it to start minimized.
+Start the application and allow network access before deploying the system image to fire engines.

-Test the location search by browsing to http://localhost:1080/q/zonnebaan on the embedded system, and test all functionality described below in the fullscreen safetymaps viewer.
+Test the location search by browsing to [http://localhost:1080/q/zonnebaan] on the embedded system, and test all functionality described below in the fullscreen safetymaps viewer.